flexcompute-readthedocs/flow360-helpcenter/docs/04.case/02.parameters/bc.md

 $U_Z =  Mach * \cos(\beta) * \sin(\alpha)$

-Where `Mach` is specified in freestream section of case config.
+Where `Mach` is specified in the freestream section of case config.
 Note that the velocity components on the left hand side are non-dimensional as used in Flow360 solver.
 Also, for flow simulations with a freestream boundary condition, flow fields will be initialized according to this boundary condition.

 Optionally, an expression for each of the non-dimensional velocity components can be specified.